pmem/redis/README.md

 Running Redis
 -------------

-To run Redis with the default configuration just type:

-    % cd src
-    % ./redis-server

-If you want to provide your redis.conf, you have to run it using an additional parameter (the path of the configuration file):
+To run Redis you have to provide your configuration file and run it using an additional parameter (the path of the configuration file):

     % cd src